huggingface/paper-style-guide/README.md

 * The goal of related work is not just to list papers, but to explicitly make claims as to how your work differs from each one.
 * Figures should have a white background and large fonts.
 Do not screenshot!
 Generate a high-res, pdf output.
 * Use present tense (almost) everywhere.
+* You do not need a summary paragraph at the end of your intro.
 * All empirical results must be in a table or figure.
 * Methods section should not introduce new modeling.
 Enumerate the tasks, baselines, hyperparameters.
 * Results section should not introduce new tasks or models.
 Summarize the tables.